RasaHQ/rasa_lookup_demo/README.md

 	python run_ngrams.py

-This loads two lookup tables, `data/company/pos_ngrams.txt` & `data/company/neg_ngrams.txt`, which each containing ngrams that were found to be influential to classifying phrases as company names.
+This loads two lookup tables, `data/company/pos_ngrams.txt` & `data/company/neg_ngrams.txt`, each containing ngrams that were found to be influential to classifying phrases as company names.
 We then compute the f1 score as a function of random noise injected into the entities.
 The 'noise' value is the probability of a character flip in each character of each company entity in the test set.

 This gives the following plot